The Doctor: Only from afar. He won't be able to capture it. Even now, his armies are marching on a campaign that he can never win.

 Another companion of the King, William des Preaux, is posing as Richard in Saladin's court to protect his King.
 He befriends Barbara, and they both decide to act as if Barbara is Richard's sister, Joanna.
 This backfires spectacularly because Saladin's brother, Saphadin, has a massive crush on Joanna and immediately knows that Barbara isn't her.

 Meanwhile, the Doctor and Vicki stay behind and try unsuccessfully not to get caught up in courtly intrigues.
-Joanna (hey, it's Jean Marsh!) overhears them saying that Vicki isn't a boy, and although she's amused by the ruse, she feels that she can't trust the two.
-She still allows Vicki to be dressed up as a proper lady and to become her confidante, eager for some friendship in these lands.
+Joanna (hey, it's Jean Marsh!) overhears them saying that Vicki isn't a boy, and although she's amused by the ruse, she refuses to let it continue.
+Instead, she allows Vicki to be dressed up as a proper lady and the Doctor to become her confidante, eager for some friendship in these lands.

 Barbara flees from Saphadin's men and is eventually sheltered by a man named Haroun, whose daughter Maimuna has been kidnapped and raped by El Akir (The Dragon in Saladin's court).
 Haroun lives for revenge, and has hidden the fate of Maimuna, as well as the death of his wife and son at El Akir's hands, from his other daughter Safiya.
 While Haroun sees his chance to finally kill El Akir, he leaves Barbara with his trusted knife and tells her to kill Safiya and herself if they are captured by soldiers.